EmilRamsvik/Digital-Garden/docs/Living/Home.md

 - [Feng Shui](https://en.wikipedia.org/wiki/Feng_shui) Can be attributed to just having a clean and orderly home.

 # Thoughts
-- You don't have to go full Marie Kondo; reme# Home
+- You don't have to go full Marie Kondo; remember that sometimes something unnecessary also sparks joy.

-# Links
--

-# Thoughts
--

-mber that sometimes something unnecessary also sparks joy.
 - The meme [Does not Spark Joy](https://knowyourmeme.com/memes/does-it-spark-joy) is actually from Marie Kondo.
 - [God had some Marie Kondo in them. ](https://i.kym-cdn.com/photos/images/original/001/462/585/ee6.jpg)